 Legend of 200 ft Monolithic Rock

 A huge 200 ft stand alone rock formation that looks like an inverted Khasi basket is said to be a basket that belonged to an evil giant who used to trouble the people.
 Once they served him a meal full of nails and killed him.
-And the legend is that his basket was left here upturned and even today stands as a rock.
+And the legend is that his basket was left here upturned and even today stands like a rock.
 The way the rock is standing between the hills and the plains with its perfect conical top, you almost want to believe the story.

 Meghalaya is home to as many as 788 caves, most of which are unmapped and unexplored.
 Some of them are the longest one in the country.
 Mawsmai caves are probably the most visited ones as they are close to Cherrapunji.
 There is a concrete staircase that leads you to the mouth of the cave.
 You see a huge hall kind of formation that leads to a very narrow pathway, where at most one person can pass through.
 And then again a cave comes and you come out on the other side of the cave.
 These natural formations make you marvel at